sibiraj-s/use-checkbox-tree/README.md

 - checked - array of selected node ids
 - selectNode - a function to select node
-- deSelecttNode - a function to deselect node
+- deSelectNode - a function to deselect node

 ```js
 selectNode('1'); // select a node